-Estimates of spawning biomass in Shelikof Strait based on egg production methods were included in the assessment model.
+Estimates of spawning biomass in Shelikof Strait based on egg production methods were included in some assessment models.
 A complete description of the estimation process is given in Picquelle and Megrey (1993).
 The estimates of spawning biomass in Shelikof Strait show a pattern similar to the acoustic survey (Table 1.7).
 The annual egg production spawning biomass estimate for 1981 is questionable because of sampling deficiencies during the egg surveys for that year (Kendall and Picquelle 1990).
 Coefficients of variation (CV) associated with these estimates were included in the assessment model.
-Egg production estimates were discontinued because the Shelikof Strait acoustic survey provided similar information.
+The egg production survey uses a fixed selectivity pattern equal to maturity at age.
+Egg production estimates were discontinued in 1992 because the Shelikof Strait acoustic survey provided similar information.